AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/understand-the-live-hub-layout.md

 * Monitor attendance in real time.

-This is available to both Instructors and Learners
+This is available to both Instructors and Learners.

 View [About the Attendees panel](./about-the-attendees-panel.md) for more information.